 Nathan Corder (b.1991) is an Oakland-based composer of works for electronics, objects, and arrays of people.

-Nathan’s music has been honored and recognized at events such as the International Symposium of New Music (Curitiba, Brazil), Le festival International des Arts Sonores EXHIBITRONIC (Strasbourg), MUSLAB (Mexico City), mise-en music festival, NYC Electroacoustic Music Festival, N_SEME, Root Signals, the Yarn/Wire Institute, and SEAMUS.
+Nathan’s music has been honored and recognized at events such as the International Symposium of New Music (Curitiba, Brazil), Le festival International des Arts Sonores EXHIBITRONIC (Strasbourg), MUSLAB (Mexico City), mise-en music festival, NUNC!3, NYC Electroacoustic Music Festival, N_SEME, Root Signals, the Yarn/Wire Institute, and SEAMUS.
 He received the Elizabeth Mills Crothers Award for music composition in 2018 from Mills College.
 In 2014, Nathan was awarded the Allen Strange Memorial award from SEAMUS.